Applications will be accepted in the following priority areas in adult vision, children’s vision, or eye injury:

 Time extensions to complete a project are allowed if the investigator cannot provide an adequate report within the allotted time.
 Commencement dates may be delayed if extenuating circumstances prevent a study from going forward.
 A written request is required for no-cost time extensions and should included the reason for delay, additional time required, summary of work accomplished to date, and a report indicating expenditures and any unexpended balance.

 Rebudgeting is encouraged if required to accomplish the goals of the project.
-A written request and Prevent Blindness America approval is required to rebudget personnel and equipment categories.
+A written request and Prevent Blindness approval is required to rebudget personnel and equipment categories.

 Although funding is limited, renewal support may be provided where significant research results have been obtained.
 Award recipients interested in renewal support must submit a progress report along with the standard completed application by the stated deadline.

-If circumstances prevent completion of the grant, Prevent Blindness America must be notified immediately.
+If circumstances prevent completion of the grant, Prevent Blindness must be notified immediately.
 A report on the work conducted to the date of termination is required.
 Any unused portion of the grant must be returned with a final expenditure report.

 Contact Nita Patel Sinha, Prevent Blindness Director of Public Health at 312-363-6019 or [email protected] with any questions.